scholarslab/scholarslab.github.io/collections/_posts/2020-03-06-webhook-for-scholarslaborg.md

 # 7. The Server
 ### Nginx
 Nginx is the reverse proxy.
 It takes the initial request for the domain name, then passes it to Gunicorn (which runs the Flask app, which runs the shell script, which clones the repo and builds the site and syncs the files into the right directory).

+Setting up Nginx is a bit out of the scope of this tutorial.
+You can find some [instructions on their documentation page](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).

 #### config file
 `/etc/nginx/conf.d/webhook.domainname.com.conf`